v-venturi/add/README.md

 ## About the APP/API

-A  simple API for manage Students, Schools and Classes.
+A  simple API to manage Students, Schools and Classes.
 It is built with Java, Spring Boot, MySQL and Thymeleaf.

 ## Features